 The second type requires an extra confirmation, usually through an email link.
 This creates a more accurate database since the email address is confirmed.
 This prevents having to pay for a more expensive plan with more subscribers since fake emails are also counted as subscribers.

 Both Aweber and Mailchimp offer single and double opt-in choices so they are equally good in this aspect.

 Templates allow for faster email creations and help set a brand standard.
 Having a template ready saves valuable time while also setting a more professional look.

-Aweber offers more templates with the choice between 700 templates.
-This is far more than the 100 templates that Mailchimp offers on their standard payment plan and in a completely different ball park compared to the only 5 templates included in their free plan.
+Aweber offers more templates with the choice of 700 templates.
+This is far more than the 100 templates that Mailchimp offers on their standard payment plan and in a completely different ballpark compared to the only 5 templates included in their free plan.

 Certain businesses prefer to code their own newsletters which is possible in all Aweber plans.
 Coding a newsletter is not possible in the Mailchimp free plan so a paid plan is required if this is a necessary feature.

 Editing the templates is relatively intuitive on both software options with a simple drag and drop editor for both.
 They are also both responsive meaning that the email automatically adjusts its format to the device being used.
 Responsive formats are an essential part of the best email marketing software.

 Aweber has more templates and also allows for coding in all its plans.
 This is the more flexible option that allows for better personalizing.

 Aweber vs Mailchimp: Overall UX – Interface & Editing